redhat-openstack/website/source/uncategorized/using-netapp-for-cinder-with-rdo.html.md

 If Packstack is not already installed, follow steps 1 & 2 in the [RDO Quickstart](http://openstack.redhat.com/Quickstart) guide to get it installed.
 OpenStack deployments through Packstack can be configured via arguments to the `packstack` command or via a generated answer file.

 **Important:** For information regarding best practices using NetApp storage with Cinder and other OpenStack services, see the [NetApp Deployment and Operations Guide](http://netapp.github.io/openstack-deploy-ops-guide/).
-If you have any questions, you can get in touch with us on the [NetApp OpenStack Community](http://community.netapp.com/t5/OpenStack-Discussions/bd-p/openstack-discussions) page or join us on IRC in the #openstack-netapp channel on Freenode!.
+If you have any questions, you can get in touch with us on the [NetApp OpenStack Community](http://community.netapp.com/t5/OpenStack-Discussions/bd-p/openstack-discussions) page or join us on IRC in the #openstack-netapp channel on Freenode!

 ## Configure via answer file